MetExplore/met4j/met4j-toolbox/README.md

  -s (--substrates) : Extract substrates only (default: false) -sep VAL          : Separator in reaction file (default: 	)
 </code></pre></details></td></tr>
+<tr><td>GroupRxnByEnzymeClass</td><td>Alternative functional grouping of reactions in model : Replace pathways by groups of reactions sharing EC numbers<details><summary><small>more</small></summary>Alternative functional grouping of reactions in model :Replace pathways in model by groups of reactions sharing EC numbers.
+EC numbers are retrieved from annotation fields, and propagated to their parent class (e.g. EC 1.2.3.4 will be added to groups 1.2.3, 1.2 and 1).<br/>Reactions without EC number are kept in the model but won't have any group assigned.<br/>Original pathway assignments are erased.<br/>EC groups with size out of the range [min-max] are ignored.<br/><br/><pre><code> -h     : prints the help (default: false)
+ -i VAL : input SBML file
+ -max N : maximum size of the EC class to convert as pathway (default: 200) -min N : minimum size of the EC class to convert as pathway (default: 2) -o VAL : output SBML file
+</code></pre></details></td></tr>
 <tr><td>SetCharges</td><td>Set charge to metabolites in a SBML file from a tabulated file containing the metabolite ids and the charges<details><summary><small>more</small></summary>Set charge to metabolites in a SBML file from a tabulated file containing the metabolite ids and the charges<br/>The charge must be a number.
 The ids must correspond between the tabulated file and the SBML file.<br/>If prefix or suffix is different in the SBML file, use the -p or the -s options.<br/>The charge will be written in the SBML file in two locations:+<br/>- in the reaction notes (e.g. charge: -1)<br/>- as fbc attribute (e.g. fbc:charge="1")<br/><br/>References:<br/><a href="https://doi.org/10.1515/jib-2017-0082">Olivier et al.; SBML Level 3 Package: Flux Balance Constraints version 2; Journal of Integrative Bioinformatics; 2018</a><br/><br/><br/><pre><code> -c VAL   : [#] Comment String in the tabulated file.
 The lines beginning by
             this string won't be read (default: #)
  -cc N    : [2] number of the column where are the charges (default: 2)